 The college of Arts and Sciences requires foreign language study for both Bachelor of Arts and Bachelor of Science degrees.
 The Bachelor of Arts degree requires students to reach an intermediate level of study for a single foreign language.
 The Bachelor of Science degree requires students to study a foreign language for two complete semesters.

-Students who have studied a second language in high school and wish to continue studying the same language are required to take the Placement exam.
+Students who have studied a second language in high school and wish to continue studying the same language should consider one of our many placement exams.
+Students of French and Spanish are required to take a placement exam if they have prior language study.
+There are placement exam options available for each of our languages, and to learn more follow this link